Published

 Simply by sticking to these first five realistic eating habits: see our 5 ways to eat like the French.

-On the other hand, I first heard of leeks on French radio (RTL) many years ago while driving my (French) kids to school.
+On the other hand, I first heard of leeks on French radio (RTL) many years ago while driving the kids to the lycée.
 The celebrity doctor explained how to boost our immune system on returning back to school for la rentrée.

 To avoid colds, his simple recommendation was to eat more leeks (poireaux).
-Without getting into the details, leeks clean the body.
+Without getting into the digestive details, leeks are good and clean the body.

 Healthy Recipes with Leeks